ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 ## 2.3 Extracting the table of differential genes

-We can now have a look at the result table that contains all information necessary to explore the results.
+We can now have a look at the result table that contains all information on _all_ genes (p-value, fold changes, etc).

 Let's take a peek at the first lines.
 ~~~